 While SOA invests in the ocean sustainability leaders of the future, another organization inspires consumers to focus on their lifestyles.

 “We all want to protect what we love, but sometimes the best solutions are not obvious,” says Kevin Whilden, executive director and co-founder of the nonprofit Sustainable Surf in Manhattan Beach, California.
 A longtime surfing enthusiast, Whilden recognized the potential for surfing to provide a launchpad for climate action.
-When people understand how climate change threatens their passion, they’re primed to become equally as passionate about fighting that threat.
+When people understand how climate change affects their passion, they’re primed to become equally as passionate about taking action.

 Sustainable Surf was founded in 2011 around the idea of an “ocean positive” lifestyle—one rooted in consumer choices that benefit oceans.
 “We’re trying to find the strategies that allow a new vision where everybody who surfs or is related to surfing can find a better way of taking care of our planet,” Whilden says.